utzcoz/utzcoz.github.io/_posts/2020-05-29-Analyze-split-screen.markdown

         com.android.internal.R.dimen.task_height_of_minimized_mode);
 ```

-So the `DividerView` will resize split screen primary width to `mTaskHeightInMinimizedMode + mInsets.top`, and we can change `com.android.internal.R.dimen.task_height_of_minimized_mode` to chagne its default size.
+So the `DividerView` will resize split screen primary width to `mTaskHeightInMinimizedMode + mInsets.top`, and we can change `com.android.internal.R.dimen.task_height_of_minimized_mode` to change its default size.

 ### Click recents button when system is in split screen mode